How To Use Leverage In Long-Term Investing To Increase Returns

 What is a good leverage ratio for investing?

 The best leverage ratio for investing long-term is between 1:1.5 and 1:3.
-Read our guide on how beginners choose margin ratios for more info.
+Read our guide on how to select leverage for $50 for more info.

 Does leverage increase profit in the long run?